 Student IDsThe LRC is one of the locations (also Student Records and our Mt.
 Vernon location) on campus where student IDs are made.
 Please go to the IT Help Desk in LRC 135.
 Students must present a picture ID and current schedule to obtain a RLC student ID.
 Schedules can be printed from the Circulation Desk.

 The Open Computer Lab is located in the Learning Resource Center, LRC 128.
 Within this lab, computers are available for use by RLC students, staff, and community patrons.
 There are also laptops and portable chargers available for in-house use at the Circulation Desk.

 RLC is now using a print management system called PaperCut.
 Additional information can be found on the MyRLC page.
 A copier/ printer machine and a color printer are available in the library.
-Black/white copies are $0.10/page and color copies are $0.25/page for copying and printing.
+Black/white copies are $0.10/page or $0.05/side duplex and color copies are $0.25/page or $0.12/side duplex for copying and printing.
 Every student receives $15.00 credit each semester for printing/copying.
-Additional money can be added to an account by asking a Library Staff member to add it or through a debit or PayPal account.
+Additional money can be added to an account online at the Papercut link above by debit/credit card or PayPal account, or by cash with the assistance of a Library Staff member at the Circulation Desk.
 Hint: For large print jobs, save money by printing multiple slides/pages to one page.

 Contact IT Help Desk for assistance in LRC 135 or at [email protected] or at 618-437-5321 ext.
 1259.